KelseyDang2002/algo335/README.txt

 Project 3

 Name: Kelsey Dang
 Email: kdangdo2002@csu.fullerton.edu
 ________________________________________________________________________________
 Algorithm 1: Exhaustive Search

 Compile and run: >>>python3 exhaustive.py

+Enter number of rows followed by <enter> *integer* Enter number of columns followed by <enter> *integer* Create r x c matrix by inputting . or x for each cell followed by white spaces and followed by <enter> *row-line by row-line*

+Example:
+  Input for 3 x 4 matrix (each cell separated by spaces):
+  . . x . <enter>
+  . . . x <enter>
+  x x . . <enter>

+  Output for the matrix:
+  . . x .
+  . . . x
+  x x . .
+  Get it?
 --------------------------------------------------------------------------------
 Algorithm 2: Dynamic Programming

 Compile and run: >>>python3 dynamic.py

+Enter number of rows followed by <enter> *integer* Enter number of columns followed by <enter> *integer* Create r x c matrix by inputting . or x for each cell followed by white spaces and followed by <enter> *row-line by row-line*

+Example:
+  Input for 3 x 4 matrix (each cell separated by spaces):
+  . . x . <enter>
+  . . . x <enter>
+  x x . . <enter>

+  Output for the matrix:
+  . . x .
+  . . . x
+  x x . .
+  Get it?
 --------------------------------------------------------------------------------